joshghent/blog/content/blog/typing-practise/index.md

 ---
 title: "How to Improve Your Typing Speed"
 date: "2021-03-30"
-tags: ["productivity"]
 description: "The keyboard is the primary interface between my brain and the computer.
-So increasing the "bandwidth" of this connection is super valuable.
+So increasing the bandwidth of this connection is super valuable.
 In this post, I dig into why I started practising typing daily and how you can start"
+tags: ["productivity", "sharpen-the-saw" ]
 ---

 Recently, I've started practising my typing each day - for around 5-10 minutes.
 So far, according to 10fastfingers, I've increased my typing speed from 70WPM to 80WPM.
 Not much, but I can feel myself getting more "familiar" with the keyboard.
 In this post, I wanted to dig into why I've started this daily habit and how I'm practising.